andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 TBC @andrewharmellaw

+Intro to the domain ****

+FAILURE MODE: MODELLING FAILURES

+There is only one model (that there is only one of anything is a risky view in DDD) - DISCO *****

+Domain experts don't know best - DISCO

+Ubiquitous language needn't be ubiquitous, nor does it have to give us clues - DISCO

+Finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)

 ---

 ## Delivery

 TBC @gaythu-rajan

----

-## Existing Failure Patterns

-Domain experts don't know best - DISCO

-Ubiquitous language needn't be ubiquitous, nor does it have to give us clues - DISCO

-There is only one model (that there is only one of anything is a risky view in DDD) - DISCO
+FAILURE MODE: DESIGN CONTINUES DURING DELIVERY -IT~S PRACTICAL, NOT THEORETICAL

-The model doesn't need to be explicit in the code - DISCO / DELI
+The model doesn't need to change once you "find" it - DELI *****

-Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI

 Constant desire to "future-proof" - this is not the same as building on a supple model - DISCO / DELI

-Red Book and not the Blue Book - DISCO

 Lots of people just think DDD is "just names" - DELI

+There is a blessed team responsible for modelling and "the domain model" - DELI

+The model doesn't need to be explicit in the code - DISCO / DELI  *****

 Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory - DELI

-There is a blessed team responsible for modelling and "the domain model" - DELI

-The model doesn't need to change once you "find" it - DELI
+Finding the Icebergs - how big / important is something? - DELI **** (and the opposite - red herrings - e.g. simultaneous updates to cases)

 ---

-## Our Challenges

-NB: LOTS OF THIS IS THE SOLUTION RATHER THAN THE CHALLENGE, BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER

-Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands. - DISCO

-Driving change - a lot of people needed to let go of things, but without knowing excatly where we were going (trust the DDD) - DELI

-Managing Cost - the cost of lots of people is enourmous, so prepare, define the problem statement, and get the right people but no more.
-(A lot of vague things will get thrown at you, and you will be invited to a lot of meetings as "the domain expert".
-SOME PROBLEMS WERE PHANTOM PROBLEMS - e.g. "simultaneous updates to a case" only occurs when you have one case to rule them all.) - DELI

-Finding the Icebergs - how big / important is something? - DELI

----

-In summary: Work with the domain experts, work with the teams, work with the code.
+In summary: Solve the business problems.
+Work with the domain experts.
+Work with the teams.
+Work with the code.
 Iterate.

 ---